Zulfus/web3-event-monitor/README.md

 ```

 Notice this doesn't pass a callback for changed events.
 Changed events are emitted when a previous event becomes part of a chain fork and is orphaned.

+## Local Testing

+You can test locally by using Ganache and Truffle.
+Run a ganache node and find the ABI of your contract in the build folder after running truffle compile.
+You can also easily get the ABI using solc if you have the solidity compiler installed locally using:

+`solc --abi yourContract.sol`

 ## Methods